umenzi/diversity-rlhf/README.md

 - `Config.py` includes the configuration for the training process.
 Hyperparameters, etc.
 - `helpers.py`, `environments.py`, and `graphs.py` includes many auxiliary functions to help with the training and evaluation process.

+### Logging into wandb

 Note that the code logs the results in Weight & Biases, so you need to have an account and set up the API key.
 This key should be stored in a `Constants.py` file in the root directory:

 ```python
 API_WANDB_KEY = 'XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'
 ```

+### Evaluating agents

+The agents' performance is evaluated using csv files of their mean evaluating reward per episode.
+These files are named after the environment and must be stored in the `results` folder.

+The `plot_results.py` script can be used to plot the results of the agents.
+The script will plot the average evaluating reward per episode and conduct permutation tests to compare the agents' performance.
+It also includes helper methods to generate the csv files from wandb logs.